 After your workpieces are trimmed to 1” over-length and if you need to rip them, establish an easily seen line using pencil or chalk if the boards are dark.
 Use a straightedge to run the line.
 Your band saw is the best (and safest) tool for this job.
 Rip the pieces at the band saw remembering that the finish boards should be wider than necessary.

-To access this content, you must register for a 360 Free Membership or login to your premium membership account.
+To access the rest of this content, you must register for a 360 Free Membership or login to your premium membership account.

 If you enjoyed this presentation, why not subscribe and join in on all the fun?